Darsh-A/Onlyfans18-/Chemistry/CHM101/Coordination Compounds/Crystal Field Theory.md

 Where $\Delta$ is the energy splitting, $\Omega_{CF}$ is the crystal field splitting energy, $B_{L}$ is the crystal field stabilization energy, and $\left \langle L \right \rangle$ is the ligand field strength.

 ## CFSE Calculation

+Crystal Field Splitting Energy (CFSE) is the energy released when the d-orbitals of a transition metal ion split due to the electrostatic interactions between the metal ion and the surrounding ligands.
+It can be calculated using the following steps: